johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 :ref:`moving-around:Mouse movement actions` are also available.

 Diagonal movement is not available in *Walk Mode* as it's not compatible with the concept, and the numeric keys are used for other purposes anyway.

+You can't use Vim-style HJKL navigation for walking either as that would be too confusing.
+Consider using the :ref:`moving-around:WASD + Walk Mode` option instead.

 WASD Mode